 - 1. In a food processor, mix the flour, sugar, and salt with a few pulses.
 Add the butter and pulse until the mixture resembles cornmeal.
-Add the water, or more as needed, until the pastry is blended and will hold together if you press it.
-Gather it into a ball, flatten it into a 6-inch disk, and wrap it in plastic wrap.
-Refrigerate it for 30 minutes.
+Add the water, adding a little more as needed, until the ingredients are blended and hold together if you press them.
+Gather the pastry dough into a ball, flatten it into a 6-inch disk, and wrap it in plastic wrap.
+Refrigerate for 30 minutes.

 - 2. Preheat the oven to 400°F (200°C).

-- 3. Press the pastry evenly into the bottom and 1 inch up the sides of a 9-inch round tart pan.
-Set the pastry-lined pan in the freezer for 30 minutes.
+- 3. Press the pastry dough evenly into the bottom and 1 inch up the sides of a 9-inch tart pan.
+Place the pastry-lined tart pan in the freezer for 30 minutes.

-- 4. Line the pastry with parchment paper and scatter 1 cup of dried beans or pie weights onto the parchment.
-Bake the tart shell until the top edges are light golden, 10 to 15 minutes.
-Remove the parchment and weights, reduce the oven temperature to 375°F (190°C), and continue to bake until the pastry is light golden, 10 to 15 minutes.
+- 4. Line the pastry with parchment paper and scatter 1 cup dried beans or pie weights onto the parchment.
+Bake the tart crust until the top edges are light golden, 10 to 15 minutes.
+Remove the parchment and weights, reduce the oven temperature to 375°F (190°C), and continue to bake until the pastry is light golden, 10 to 15 minutes more.
+Let cool.

 - 5. Preheat the oven to 350°F (175°C).

 - 6. Place the pine nuts in a dry skillet and cook over medium heat, stirring, until golden, 1 to 2 minutes.
-Set aside to cool.
+Transfer to a plate to cool.

-- 8. In a small bowl, whisk together the Kahlua, espresso powder, and cinnamon.
+- 9. In a small bowl, whisk together the Kahlua, espresso powder, and cinnamon.
 Place the eggs in a large bowl and whisk until foamy.
-Add the Kahlua mixture and whisk until well mixed.
-Add the chocolate and whisk until well mixed.
+Add the Kahlua mixture and whisk until well combined.
+Add the chocolate mixture and whisk until thoroughly incorporated.
 Stir in the toasted pine nuts.

-- 9. Pour the filling into the prebaked tart shell and bake until a skewer comes out of the center clean, 35 to 40 minutes.
-Let the tart cool for 15 to 20 minutes.
+- 10. Pour the filling into the prebaked tart shell and bake until a tester inserted in the center comes out clean, 35 to 40 minutes.
+Let the tart cool on a wire rack for 15 to 20 minutes.

-- 10. Meanwhile, whip the cream to soft peaks.
-Add 1 tablespoon of the confections’ sugar and vanilla and stir together.
+- 11. Meanwhile, whip the cream to soft peaks.
+Gently fold in 1 tablespoon confections’ sugar and vanilla.

-- 11. Cut the tart into wedges, dust the top with the remaining 1 tablespoon confectioners’ sugar and serve with the soft cream.
+- 12. Cut the tart into slices, dust with the remaining confectioners’ sugar, and serve with a dollop of whipped cream.